 Composition of the code:

 The full ISRC code consists of 12 characters.
-They represent the country of the person who provides the registration (2 characters), the unique code of the person who provides the registration ('registration code') (3 characters), the year of the registration of the recording (2 characters) and the recording number (5 characters).
+They represent the country of the person who provides the registration (2 characters), the unique code of the person who provides the registration ('registration code') (3 characters), the reference year (2 characters) and the recording number (5 characters).

 - Anyone who registers the recordings must apply once for a 'registration code' from his local ISRC agency.
 In Belgium, this is SIMIM.